Kefuri/MakersBnB/README.md

 ## <a name="Future_work">Future work</a>

-You can see in the spec files that unfortunately we didn't have time to finish the final feature, owners being able to see and approve booking requests.
-In future we would implement the features to get these tests to pass, and that would satisfy all the MVP specs.
+On a revisit of the project, we would build a system to allow for booking requests to be approved by the space's owner.
+Unfortunately we didn't have time to finish this feature, but we did build the tests for them.
+You can see the commented out tests in 'spec/features/approve_request_spec.rb' and 'spec/features/displaying_booking_requests_spec.rb'.